sunsided/silly-demos/README.md

 ### GitHub Pages Deployment

-The project is configured for automatic deployment to GitHub Pages:
+The project is configured for automatic deployment to GitHub Pages with configurable base paths:

 ```bash
 # Build for GitHub Pages (includes WASM compilation and React build)